MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-an-add-in-for-the-web-performance-test-results-viewer.md

     private Dictionary<Guid, List<UserControl>> m_controls = new Dictionary<Guid, List<UserControl>>();        private List<string> temporaryFilePaths = new List<string>();
     ```

 15. The Connect.cs file instantiates a class named Connect from the <xref:Extensibility.IDTExtensibility2> class and also includes some methods for implementing the Visual Studio add-in.
 One of the methods is the OnConnection method, which receives notification that the add-in is being loaded.
-In the OnConnection method, you will use the LoadTestPackageExt class to create your extensibility package for the Web Performance Test Results Viewer.
+In the OnConnection method, you will use the LoadTestPackageExt class to create your extensibility package for the **Web Performance Test Results Viewer**.
 Add the following code to the OnConnection method:

     ```csharp
     public void OnConnection(object application, ext_ConnectMode connectMode, object addInInst, ref Array custom)